Fun, Quirky & Scientific Honey Bee Facts

 3 DIY Pest Control Methods that don’t work

 Setting off bug bombs: An age-old method for a variety of pest control problems, bug bombs are outdated and, quite frankly, extremely dangerous to your health and that of your pets & family.
 The sprays and methods used by a professional extermination company are eco-friendly, much more effective and safe to use with children, dogs & cats in the household.

 Using bait & pesticides (but nothing else): While bait will lure the pests from hiding and the pesticides will destroy them, if you don’t find & resolve the root of the problem you will be spending money on these pest control methods for the rest of your life.
 There are many reasons pests are attracted to your home, these issues should be addressed to keep your space free of pests.

 Thinking the problem will resolve itself: If you’ve been consistently dealing with the same pest or rodent issue for months on end and none of your DIY pest control methods are working you may be dealing with a much larger problem that needs to be resolved by a professional.
 Ignoring a pest control problem can not only lead to an infestation, but also severe damage to your home and can also negatively affect your health.
 The longer you wait, the more serious the issue will become.

 Effective Extermination Solutions

 Do not try to handle a pest control or rodent problem on your own.
+If you’re still on the fence, allow us to debunk common pest control myths.
 At the first sign, no matter how minor it may seem, we highly recommend a phone call to our professional extermination company.
 Serving Atlantic County, NJ for over 25 years, Richmond Pest Control provides a variety of safe and highly effective pest control methods for residential & commercial properties.
 Call 609-266-4200 to schedule your free inspection today.